 In my article What to feed a bearded dragon?
 I have showed you what you should know when it comes to bearded dragon diet (Also check out my new article 5 Bearded Dragon Diet Tips You MUST know).
 That article covers the basics.
 In this article I have created a Bearded Dragon Food List for you, to show you what you can feed your beardie and believe me that is a lot.

 Bearded dragons are not very picky when it comes to food.
-If you throw a few crickets in your beardie tank, your dragon will jump on them and swallow every cricket one after another in one bit.
+If you throw a few crickets in your beardie tank, your dragon will jump on them and swallow every cricket one after another at one bite.

 However if you love bearded dragons as much as I do, you want to make sure that your dragon stays healthy and therefore you should offer your beardie something new from time to time, especially if you haven an adult dragon.

 Don´t worry, it doesn´t have to be a four-course menu, started with a variation of tuna and salmon, followed by a curry-lemongrass soup. …lol.

 Here comes the bearded dragon food list

 Now before you have a look at that list, please make sure you read this first:

 I have marked the stuff in that list.

 - Black means, that you can feed it to your beardie unhesistatingly.

 - Purple means, that you should not feed it too often.